Ajaiy888/Ajaiy888/README.md

-👋 Hi, I’m Ajay Krishna(Data Analytics & Business Intelligence Professional)
+👋 Hi, I’m Ajay Krishna(Data Engineer & Business Intelligence Professional)

 I’m passionate about using data to solve business problems and enable informed decision-making.
 With expertise in data analytics, BI development, and cloud-based data solutions, I thrive on turning raw datasets into meaningful insights that drive performance and growth.